-When in pressure sensor mode, input will read 4-20mA this as 0-5V (0.88-4.4V sensors levels.
-The operational) conversion is done in the receiver.
+When in pressure sensor mode, input will read this 4-20mA as 0-5V (0.88-4.4V sensors levels.
+The operational) conversion is done the in receiver.
 Sensors which work directly with the system are available.
-Adjustments to non-standard accommodate sensors can be made using the optional Gate interface tool.
+Adjustments to accommodate non-standard sensors can be made using the optional Gate interface tool.